MarcusAichmayr/elementary_vectors/README.md

 ## Description

-a Sage package to work with sign vectors, oriented matroids and elementary vectors
+a Sage package to work with elementary vectors, sign vectors and oriented matroids

+This package is still in development.

 ## License